 - Divide soya sauce, ginger and sesame seeds between all 4 salmon fillets and bake as per directions on package (usually about 15 minutes)

-- Spread ¾ tbsp of sriracha mayonnaise on each bun
+- Spread ¾ tablespoon of sriracha mayonnaise on each bun

 - Remove skin and add cooked salmon fillet to one side of the bun, then top with ¼ cup coleslaw.